 We would like to extend a warm welcome to Miss Sidnie Robinson who has been appointed to the position of School Chaplain at Phoenix PS.
-Sidnie will be working with us every Tuesday and Wednesday.
+Sidnie will be working with us every Tuesday.

 Hi there, my name is Sidnie Robinson and I am the School Chaplain here at Phoenix Primary School.
 I have felt so welcomed and accepted into the community over the past two terms by students, staff and parents, for which I am truly thankful.
 I’m currently working in the school every Tuesday and Wednesday of the term.

 Since arriving at Phoenix I have had the privilege of going on an excursion to Scitech and the Zoo, witnessed the Easter Hat Parade, sat in on plenty of assembly items, attended an ANZAC ceremony, met with students in class rooms and on the playground, and gotten to know many staff members and parents.
 It’s safe to say that it’s been an eventful and fulfilling two terms!

 I am passionate about the holistic wellbeing of each member of our community and aim to play my part in contributing to the unity, strength and prosperity of it.
 My part involves tending to the social and emotional well-being of the community.
 I aim to achieve this by creating a safe space and being a non-judgemental, compassionate listening ear in the face of people’s difficult circumstances.
 I also intend on running small group sessions through the PATHS curriculum which promote and teach on resilience, conflict management strategies, emotional and relational intelligence, and self-awareness.